pb-coding/skyjo-be/README.md

 # Skylo Backend

-Skylo is a digital card game, which has some similarities to the popular card game Skyjo ;)
+This is a tribute to the creator of my favorite game, Skyjo!
+Please purchase the original game to discover the true gaming experience: https://www.magilano.com/produkt/skyjo/

-Play latest release here: https://skyjo.voltvector.org/
+Play latest release here: https://skylo-game.com

 This is the backend using:

 - Typescript
 - Express.js
 - Socket.io